Textrux/website/docs/architecture.md

 ## Introduction

-Textrux implements a revolutionary approach to understanding and interacting with grid-based data through **Binary Spatial Semantics (BSS)**, following the **SPASE** (Spatial Semantics) framework.
+Textrux implements a revolutionary approach to understanding and interacting with grid-based data through **Binary Spatial Semantics (BSS)**, following the **Spase** (Spatial Semantics) framework.
 Unlike traditional systems that treat grids as either holistic patterns (like bitmap letters) or rigid row-column structures (like spreadsheets), Textrux derives meaning from the **spatial relationships between filled and empty cells**.

-This document explains the conceptual architecture of Textrux, its layered approach to spatial analysis using the 10-layer SPASE framework, and why this paradigm shift opens up entirely new possibilities for data representation and interaction.
+This document explains the conceptual architecture of Textrux, its layered approach to spatial analysis using the 10-layer Spase framework, and why this paradigm shift opens up entirely new possibilities for data representation and interaction.

 ## Core Philosophy: Beyond Tables and Bitmaps